IT/MSP AI Automation: $180K-$275K Annual Labor Savings Per Portfolio Company

 What are the implementation risks?

 Key risks include PSA/RMM integration complexity, technician adoption, client communication during transition, and data quality in existing ticketing systems.
-A typical deployment takes 8-16 weeks from kickoff to production, with a phased rollout recommended.
+A typical first deployment takes 6-10 weeks from kickoff to production, with a phased rollout recommended.
+Subsequent portfolio companies deploy faster.

 Key Takeaways